DanielBrosch/DanielBrosch.github.io/index.md

 ## Research interests
 I study conic optimization for highly symmetric problems, investigating computational and analytical ways to exploit symmetries.
-In particular I am interested in
+In particular, I am interested in
 * Semidefinite and polynomial optimization,
 * Flag algebras and
 * Energy minimization.